 - Seasonal Flavor Boost - There are so many other ways to use up this yummy treat.
 Get creative the next time you make dinner!

-Stored in an airtight container, the seeds will keep for weeks … but I doubt if you’ll be able to resist them for that long!
-If they do happen to get a little stale, just pop them back in the oven for a few minutes, and they’ll get crunchy again.
+The best thing about this recipe is that you can make a big batch, then enjoy it all fall long.
+Stored in an airtight container, the seeds will keep for weeks, but I doubt that you'll be able to resist them for that long!
+If they do happen to get a little stale, just pop them back in the oven for a few minutes, and they'll get crunchy again.

 Frequently Asked Questions (FAQs)